Home Battery Backup: Pros, Cons, and Cost

 Battery backup cons

-Cost: Adding battery storage comes at a cost, but tax credits or rebates at the federal, state and/or local level may be available.
+Cost: Adding battery storage comes at a cost, but incentives at the state and local level may be available.

 Capacity: Batteries are most likely to be cost-effective if they’re sized to only back up the essentials during an outage.
 You can install enough batteries to power your entire home but, depending on its size, it’ll cost you.